kumu/docs/overview/kumus-architecture.md

 In Kumu, a **map** is a collection of elements, connections, and loops—each map can remember a full list of which elements, connections, and loops should be included.

+In addition, a map can remember specific positions for all of its elements, and it can remember the positions of any labels that represent loops.

 A map can also remember a few default settings:
 - **Default view** — the view whose rules will be applied to the map by default.
 - **Default element behavior** — tells the map whether new elements should stay in a fixed position by default, or float around, relying on their connections to pull them into a final position